 Think of a whitelist as a cybersecurity listing that gives administrator-endorsed programs and email and IP addresses systems access.
 Therefore, administrators can customize whitelists based on their specific requirements.

-Many organizations today support a BYOD (bring your own device) policy — a policy that can threaten a company’s security.
+Many organizations today support a BYOD (bring your device) policy — a policy that can threaten a company’s security.
 That is why you cannot overlook the advantages of whitelisting.
-Whitelisting can be incorporated with a BYOD policy to keep communications and use secure.
+Whitelisting can be incorporated with a BYOD policy to keep communications and use securely.

 How Whitelisting Differs From Blacklisting

 Put, IP whitelisting gives companies the ability to approve IP addresses to enter their domains — a kind of VIP list that identifies users.
 A blacklist, on the other hand, lists applications, IP addresses, email addresses, and websites that cannot access a network.
 Antivirus software programs rely on the use of blacklisting to prevent outbreaks.

 Whereas whitelisting assumes that domains or addresses not on the list are unsafe, blacklisting assumes everything not included on the list is okay.
 When you whitelist a program, you use a default-deny type strategy, while blacklisting enables you to use a default-allow technique.
 Therefore, whitelisting offers more control than blacklisting.